wakeupthecat/gastona/README.md

 ### The coding

 We separate GUI from logic and also from data.
 The first two are personalized: javaj is the responsible guy for the GUI and listix for the logic.
-Both do their job acording to variables that we set to them.
+Both do their job according to variables that we set to them.
 In this case the script could be

       #javaj#